tfabris/Close-Encounters-of-the-Third-Kind-Scanner-Effect/Close Encounters of the Third Kind - Scanner Effect.md

     unique section of the pattern.
 (Animation: Robert Swarthe)
     ![Animation](images/CE3K%20Scan%20Animated.gif)

-The rig which held the patterns was an X/Y animation light table on its side, motorized by a MiniScan motion control system.
+The rig which held the pattern was an X/Y animation light table on its side, motorized by a MiniScan motion control system.
 In front of the pattern was a photocell attached to a light stand.
-The photocell stayed fixed, while the animation stand with the patterns moved past it.
+The photocell stayed fixed, while the animation stand with the pattern moved past it.
 Behind the pattern, on the back side of the animation stand, was a light source opposite the photocell.

 - &#x24D8; Photos of one of the scanner patterns on the animation stand, with